illuscio-dev/islelib-py/zdocs/source/index.rst

 3. Push:
 --------

-When you are ready, push your code to gitlab.
+When you are ready, push your code to github.
 This will set off a chain of events that
 will:

-   * automatically run tests
+   * automatically run formatting and unit tests
-   * if tests are passed, automatically build your library to be available to other developers
+   * if tests are passed, build and push your library to be available to other developers
    * build new docs on Illuscio's readthedocs page

 4. Build:
 ---------

-islelib uses `azure_pipelines`_ to automatically run builds, `PyPri`_ for private pip hosting, and `readthedocs`_ to host documentation through github webhooks.
+islelib uses `Azure Pipelines`_ to automatically run builds, `Azure Artifacts`_ for private pypi package hosting, and `readthedocs`_ to host documentation through github webhooks.

+Link: Illuscio `Python Package Pipeline`_ dashboard
+Link: Illuscio `Python Azure Artifacts Feed`_
+Link: Illuscio `readthedocs page`_

 Azure Builds
 ############